peteroupc/html3dutil/doc/H3DU.Math.md

 <b>Deprecated: This constant's name is ambiguous between local and global rotations.
 Use <a href="H3DU.Math.md#H3DU.Math.GlobalRollPitchYaw">H3DU.Math.GlobalRollPitchYaw</a> instead.</b>

-Indicates that a rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).

 <a id='H3DU.Math.RollYawPitch'></a>
 ### H3DU.Math.RollYawPitch (constant)